eZanmoto/dock/README.md

   build: {}
 ```

-Running `dock run build make` will do the following, in order:
+Running `dock run-in build make` will do the following, in order:

 1. Rebuilds the Docker image `ezanmoto/dock.build` from a local
    `build.Dockerfile`, if it needs to be rebuilt.